szgym/project-c-k3s-cluster/README.md

-# Project C: Local Kubernetes Cluster (k3s)
+# 🚀 Project C: Local Kubernetes Cluster (k3s)

-## Overview
+## 🌐 Overview

-This project demonstrates deploying a containerized Flask application to a local Kubernetes cluster (k3s), with full observability using Prometheus and Grafana.
-The project follows the 8-week progression outlined in the TCS DevOps Internship Program.
-A complete end-to-end setup of a Kubernetes-based deployment using k3s, Helm, Prometheus, and Grafana to deploy and monitor a Python Flask application with custom metrics.
+This project demonstrates the deployment of a containerized **Python Flask application** to a local **Kubernetes cluster powered by k3s**, featuring built-in monitoring, centralized logging, and reproducibility through Helm charts.

+Designed for the **8-week TCS DevOps Internship**, it guides users from basic cluster setup to advanced observability tooling, culminating in a professional demo-ready environment.

+## 🔧 Observability Tools

+Key tools for metrics collection, visualization, and alerting:

+- **Prometheus**
+  - Scrapes application and cluster metrics.
+  - Integrates with prometheus.local/alerts to trigger alerts based on defined thresholds.

+- **Grafana**
+  - Displays metrics via interactive dashboards.
+  - Visualizes pod health, app-level metrics (CPU/Memory usage).

+## 🪵 Logging Stack (EFK)

+Centralized log management powered by the EFK stack:

+- **Fluent Bit**
+  - Collects container logs enriched with Kubernetes metadata.
+  - Optimizes log payloads and ships them to Elasticsearch.

+- **Elasticsearch**
+  - Indexes and stores logs for fast querying and analysis.

+- **Kibana**
+  - UI for searching logs, filtering across namespaces, and building visualizations.

+## 📦 Helm-Based Packaging

+All components are managed using Helm, ensuring consistency and easy upgrades:

+- Custom Helm chart for the Flask application
+- Prometheus & Grafana via community Helm charts
+- EFK stack optionally installed via Helm and custom YAML

+### 📚 Context
+This setup follows the 8-week **TCS DevOps Internship** progression, delivering a complete, local, end-to-end platform for deploying, monitoring, and troubleshooting a Python Flask app on k3s.

 ---